Underbelly Files: Chopper: Part One

 Chopper tells his story at a show in 2002.

 Chopper is walking home when he is abducted by a man with a gun.
 The man takes Chopper to the bush and forces him to dig his own grave.
 While he is digging Chopper is laughing and joking with his assailant and asks the man to remove his cuffs to allow to him dig more freely.
 After the cuffs are removed Chopper attacks the man with a shovel and kills him.

 Chopper then robs Alphonse Gangitano's & Lewis Moran's card game with a stick of dynamite to find out who wanted him dead.
 Alphonse, intimidated by the lit stick of dynamite, names the person responsible for hiring the hit man.
 Chopper finds the man and takes him to an empty pub to question him about why he wanted him dead.
 After torturing him with a blowtorch and bolt cutters the man reveals that Syd Collins hired him for the hit.
 Chopper then confronts Syd, getting into a brawl with him and his fellow bikers, with the police arriving and arresting Chopper, sending him back to jail.

 Chopper is released from jail and reconnects with Margaret at a motel.
 Margaret asks Chopper to go straight and forget about being Chopper.
 Later he goes out for cigarettes when he is shot at by Alphonse Gangitano, who is still mad about Chopper robbing him years earlier.
 Chopper and Margaret decide to move to Tasmania with Chopper's father Keith, who wants him to continue his life of crime and retaliate against his enemies.
-Chopper tells him that he can't do it anymore and that he is to old to stand over people.
+Chopper tells him that he can't do it anymore and that he is too old to stand over people.